How To Start A Revolution

 Protests' magic number

-Next factor, that 3.5% figure.
+The next factor: that 3.5% figure.
 "One of the frequently asked questions that I'd gotten from activists was how many people it takes," Chenoweth says.
 "What's the threshold?"

-Using historical accounts and news reports, her dataset coded the number of people visible on the front lines, whether striking, marching or taking part in a sit-in.
+Using historical accounts and news reports, her data set coded the number of people visible on the front lines, whether striking, marching or taking part in a sit-in.

 Unsurprisingly, the more participants recorded, the higher the likelihood of success.
 But as the campaign's participation reached 3.5% of the population, that likelihood became seemingly inevitable.
-Examples include the People Power Revolution in the Philippines, and the Rose Revolution in Georgia.
+Examples include the People Power Revolution in the Philippines and the Rose Revolution in Georgia.

-"Above that 3.5% threshold there hadn't been any failed movements and that was a little surprising to me in the sense that it's a pretty small threshold," Chenoweth says.
+"Above that 3.5% threshold, there hadn't been any failed movements, and that was a little surprising to me in the sense that it's a pretty small threshold," Chenoweth says.

-But Chenoweth is quick to emphasize, 3.5% suggests many multiples more sympathetic to the cause.
+But Chenoweth is quick to emphasize that 3.5% suggests many multiples more sympathetic to the cause.
 That brings us back to Hong Kong.

 Hong Kong protesters have numbers on their side

-Hong Kong's protests were huge: nearly 30% of Hong Kongers in the streets by organizers' counts.
-Even the much lower estimate by police represents nearly 5%, well past the threshold.
+Hong Kong's protests were huge: nearly 30% of Hongkongers in the streets by organizers' counts.
+Even the much lower estimate by the police represents nearly 5%, well past the threshold.

-Chenoweth says that the protests are more reform-minded than the campaigns in her dataset.
+Chenoweth says that the protests are more reform minded than the campaigns in her data set.
 But if the protesters stick to her and Stephan's rules, "then they're definitely among the types of campaigns that we see generally succeeding in the end."

-Apart from isolated scuffles with police, the protesters have remained non-violent.
-Whether the Government will fully meet protesters' demands is unclear.
+Apart from isolated scuffles with police, the protesters have remained nonviolent.
+Whether the government will fully meet protesters' demands is unclear.
 What is clear is that the tactics — and the numbers — are on the protesters' side.

 Did you enjoy this newsletter?
 Well, it looks even better in your inbox!
 You can sign up here.